 Welcomes increment, but had wanted same percentage increase for all

+He, however, said the agreement reached is at variance with what they demanded.
 Their view as BOFEPUSU is that if the increment is in a pyramid form then that it’s not the same for all the salary scales.
 However the trade unions remain content that the increment is a product of a negotiation process that requires parties to reason with each other and to both compromise on their demands.

 “Our view as BOFEPUSU is that at least our long- held principle of differential increment or a pyramid form of increment has been realised.
 Moreover, the increment was necessary to cushion employees against accumulated inflation that has never been wholly cushioned for the past five years,” he added.